lightbend/model-serving-tutorial/README.md

 * [Strata Data Conference San Jose, Tuesday, March 6, 2019](https://conferences.oreilly.com/strata/strata-ca/public/schedule/detail/63983)
 * [Strata Data Conference London, Tuesday, May 22, 2019](https://conferences.oreilly.com/strata/strata-eu/public/schedule/detail/65420)

-©Copyright 2018-2019, Lightbend, Inc. Apache 2.0 License.
-Please use as you see fit, but attribution is requested.
+©Copyright 2017-2019, Lightbend, Inc. Apache 2.0 License.
+Please use as you see fit, at your own risk, but attribution is requested.

 This tutorial provides a hands-on introduction to serving machine learning models in the context of streaming data services written with [Apache Spark](http://spark.apache.org/), [Apache Flink](http://flink.apache.org/), and microservice tools like [Akka Streams](https://doc.akka.io/docs/akka/2.5/stream/).
-It discusses implementation options like [TensorFlow Serving](https://www.tensorflow.org/serving/), embedded ML libraries, and Kafka as the "data backplane" - the conduit between various services, sources, and sinks.
+It discusses implementation options like [TensorFlow Serving](https://www.tensorflow.org/serving/), embedded ML libraries, and [Apache Kafka](http://kafka.apache.org/) as the "data backplane" - the conduit between various services, sources, and sinks.

 See the companion presentation for the tutorial in the `presentation` folder: